myna/myna-html/README.md

 ### Click goals

-The most common type of conversion goal is a click of a link or button.
+One common type of conversion goal is a click of a link or button.
 You can set these up as follows:

  1. Add the element to your page, It can be a link or button or any other type of element: